heatd/Onyx/doc/syscall.md

 The kernel exposes the system calls to the user-space by the syscall instruction.

 ## System Call ABI
-Arguments are passed to the kernel by the x86_64 registers rdi, rsi, rdx, r8, r9 and r10.
-The return value is passed by the rax register.
+Arguments are passed to the kernel through the x86_64 registers rdi, rsi, rdx, r8, r9 and r10.
+The return value is passed through the rax register.
 Errno also gets passed through rax, as -errno.

 ## Table of System calls